Athletics: Neeraj Chopra – the new World Champion who has now conquered it all

 While Chopra competed, along the track raced Parul Chaudhary in the women’s 3000 metre steeplechase final.
 She finished 11th in her race, but clocked 9:15.31 minutes to break the national record and qualify for the Paris Olympics.

 Later, moments after Chopra walked around the track with the national flag, the quartet of Muhammed Anas Yahiya, Amoj Jacob, Muhammed Ajmal Variyathodi and Rajesh Ramesh finished fifth in the men’s 4x400m relay final in the first time an Indian team had reached that far.
-Before the competition in Budapest, no Asian team had ever run a sub-three minute time.
+Before the competition in Budapest, only one Asian team, Japan, had ever run a sub-three minute time.
 The Indians did it twice in two days.

 “It was a good outing this time,” Chopra said.
 “If you compare it with last time, we had our triple jumpers doing well, Sreeshankar was in the long jump final.
 The best thing is that this time the athletes [who did well] were in completely different events.
 New athletes have come and they have given us new hope.”